-Last but not the least, reset all settings of the iPhone, would reset all the customized settings of the device to the default.
-In case if you’ve made any incorrect settings on the iPhone, and you Can’t Enable Camera Access for Instagram, do it the right way.
+Last but not the least, resetting all settings of the iPhone, would reset all the customized settings of the device to the default.
+In case if you’ve made any incorrect settings on the iPhone, and you can’t Enable Camera Access for Instagram, do it the right way.

 - Launch the Settings app.